2017/18 call closes Friday 2nd March 2018

 - To make every effort to attend a minimum of one dissemination event organised by LTI.

-- To produce the evaluation report
+- To produce an evaluation report

 - To contribute to LTI’s efforts of dissemination with LSE’s teaching community (e.g. blog post, interview, etc.)